inoxlang/inox/docs/builtin.md

 ```
 ### sha512

-the sha512 function hashes a string or a byte sequence with the SHA-512 algorithm.
+The sha512 function hashes a string or a byte sequence with the SHA-512 algorithm.

 **examples**